 How Do Automatic Bollards Meet Crash Ratings?

 In the U.S., the two most relevant crash rating standards for bollards are the ASTM F2656-07 and ASTM F3016-14.
-Both of these standards specify how bollard manufacturers should test their products to ensure they’re really capable of stopping a vehicle that runs into them.
+Both of these standards specify how bollard manufacturers should crash test their products to ensure they’re really capable of stopping a vehicle that runs into them.
 ASTM F2656-07 is the standard test for security barriers, and ASTM F3016-14 is designed to test barriers’ capabilities against a vehicle going 30 mph or less.

-These tests are important to demonstrate that a bollard’s ability to stop vehicles is proven and not just theoretical.
-A bollard wouldn’t pass these tests if it were poorly constructed or made from weak materials.
+These crash tests are important to demonstrate that a bollard’s ability to stop vehicles is proven and not just theoretical.
+A bollard wouldn’t pass these crash tests if it were poorly constructed or made from weak materials.
 Automatic steel bollards from Blockaides meet these industry standards, so you know they will do their job effectively, even in the event of a dangerous crash.
 This is important since storefront crashes occur roughly 60 times every day.

 Automatic Bollard Installation